andrewpillar/mgrt/readme.md

 A new mgrt instance can be initialized with `mgrt init`.
 This command takes on optional argument for the directory to initialize mgrt in.
 If that directory does not exist then it will be created.

 Once initialized there will be a directory, and a configuration file within the directory.
-The `revisions` directory stores the revisions, and the `mgrt.yml` configuration file contains information about the database you want to perform revisions against.
+The `revisions` directory stores the revisions, and the `mgrt.toml` configuration file contains information about the database you want to perform revisions against.

 ## Configuration

 Configuring mgrt is simple.
-Depending on the database type you're running against, will depend on the configuration options that need to be set in the `mgrt.yml` file.
+Depending on the database type you're running against, will depend on the configuration options that need to be set in the `mgrt.toml` file.

 | Property | Purpose |
 |----------|---------|